scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 The next section discusses Cloudknot's approach to parallelism and the API section describes Cloudknot's user interface.
-In the Examples section, we demonstrate a few of Cloudknot's use cases before interpreting the trade-offs between performance and accessibility in the Conclusion.
+In the Examples section, we demonstrate a few of Cloudknot's use cases, including examples with data in the hundreds of GB to TB range.
+We then summarize the the trade-offs between performance and accessibility in the Conclusion.

 Design